What happens if I can't afford a funeral?

 Take steps to reduce funeral costs

-A Simplicity Cremation provides you with all of the practical and essential elements of a funeral, without the obligation to pay for traditional ceremonial elements you may feel are unnecessary allowing you to reduce funeral costs by up to 76% vs the average basic funeral*.
+At Simplicity Cremations, we specialise in affordable funerals, which provide the practical and essential elements of a funeral, without the obligation to pay for traditional ceremonial elements you may feel are unnecessary.
+This allows you to reduce funeral costs by up to 76% compared to the average basic funeral*.

 If you feel that the quotes you have received from other funeral providers look pricey or you don’t feel the person you have lost would be happy with their loved ones having to pay so much, then our flexible funeral packages offer options for all budgets: